 Selective culling also involves removing animals with poorer genetics, and in removing problem animals, particularly those that have become excessively aggressive.

 The aim of culling is always to maintain balance and optimum health for the majority.
-It is the principle of some must suffer for the greater good.
+It is macro management, not micro management – or the principle of some must suffer for the greater good.

-So if we accept that animal populations must be balanced, and that some animals must die to ensure the health of the rest of the herd, there are really only two options to make that happen.
+If we can accept that animal populations must be balanced, and that some animals must die to ensure the health of the rest of the herd, there are really only two options to make that happen.

-The first is for the government or game rancher to have the animal euthanised or destroyed, which he can either do himself, or through a vet.
+The first is for the government or game rancher to have the animal euthanised or destroyed.
+They could do this themselves, or have a vet do it for them.
 Both of these options incur a cost.
 The animal dies, but there is no financial benefit to its death.

 The second option is for the government or game rancher to make money from the death that can then be reinvested back into the herd.

-The first four only provide supplementary income.
-Photographic tours have limited success, with studies showing that the area itself needs to be as picturesque as the animals themselves for people to want to pay money to visit, which cuts out large portions of the country.
+The first three only provide supplementary income.
+Photographic tours and eco tourism have limited success.
+Studies show that the area itself needs to be as picturesque as the animals for people to want to pay money to visit.
+This cuts out large portions of the country that might not be as pretty to look at.

 Depending on the animal species, trophy hunting has a much higher return on investment, and because the return is higher, less animals have to die to achieve profitability.